 - The Department of Continuing Education's Study skills for students page includes online skills guides for current students (single sign on required) and a list of recommended study skills texts.

-- Study skills page of the Oxford University Students' Union
+- The Student Advice page of the Oxford University Students' Union